LarsHajdronKolajder/digiprime-container/README.md

 ### HTTPS

-With `USE_TLS="true"` (default) Digiprime will be served over HTTPS using Caddy's [Automatic HTTPS](https://caddyserver.com/docs/automatic-https).
+With `USE_TLS` set to `true` (default) Digiprime will be served over HTTPS using Caddy's [Automatic HTTPS](https://caddyserver.com/docs/automatic-https).
 Note that if you do not have the Caddy certificate installed it will show a TLS error.

-For use in production see the documentation for proper setup.
+For use in production see the [documentation](https://caddyserver.com/docs/automatic-https) for proper setup.

-Note that if you allowed HTTPS at first and then disable it the redirect may be cached and it will try to redirect you to the HTTPS page (which will fail).
-So clear the browser cache for the browser to remove it (the browser will cache the 301 even in incognito).

 ### Persisting data